cloud-ark/kubeplus/README.md

 **1. kubectl man**

-- ``kubectl man cr``: Provides information about how to use a Custom Resource.
+- ``kubectl man ``: Provides information about how to use a Custom Resource.

 **2. kubectl composition**